Obrigad0/Car-plate-Recognition-and-Reconstruction-with-DL/README.md

 The baseline is implemented with the `UnifiedResNetModel` PyTorch class:

-- Backbone: ResNet18 (pretrained or trained from scratch)
+- Same convolutional architecture: ResNet18 (pretrained or trained from scratch)
-- Two possible head types:
+- Used in two different ways:
   - **bbox:** bounding box regression head predicting 4 coordinates
   - **ocr:** multi-head OCR, with one classification head per character (7 characters per plate, 68 possible classes per character)

-The model supports saving and loading backbone and head weights separately for modularity.

 ## YOLOv5 Installation